jedypod/gamut-compress/README.md

 ![Spinach leaves SPD](https://www.researchgate.net/publication/38958266/figure/fig6/AS:608499084034050@1522088895398/Absorption-spectrum-of-LHC-II-extracted-from-spinach-leaves-recorded-at-room.png)
 (from [this article on light absorption in spinach leaves](https://www.researchgate.net/publication/38958266_Femtosecond_pump_probe_spectroscopy_for_the_study_of_energy_transfer_of_light-harvesting_complexes_from_extractions_of_spinach_leaves))

 Above is the SPD of light absorption in a spinach leaf.
-Because of the physics of light, light reflecting off diffuse objects have more broad spectral power distributions.
+It has a more broad SPD.
+Most organic / non-manufactured objects do (with some obvious exceptions like beetles and flowers and hummingbirds).

-Reflected light has a colorfullness limit.
+Therefore because of the physics of light and surfaces, light reflecting off diffuse objects have more broad spectral power distributions and will therefore appear less colorful than some artificial emitted light from an LED.
+One could say that reflected light has a colorfullness limit.

 ## Back to Our Chromaticity Diagram
-With this basic knowledge of light physics under our belts, let's get back to the chromaticity diagram.
+With this basic knowledge of light physics, let's get back to the chromaticity diagram.

 ![Spinach Laser Pointer](images/screenshots/CIE1931_xy_chromaticity_diagram_pointers.png)
 On our chromaticity diagram, spinach might be located somewhere around the above location.
 A green laser, with a narrow spiky spectral power distribution, would be located very near to the spectral locus.